 Communications Hub Returns – PM33

+This process is performed by User Personnel assigned the CHReturn Job Type Role.
 This process map supports the functionality required to return Communications Hubs via the SSI as defined in SEC Modification 252 (MP252).
 The functionality enables Service Users to initiate and track Communication Hub Returns in alignment with the formal return process through OMS and ServiceNow, integrating with DCC systems and CSPs.
 Both "Fault" and "No Fault" return types are supported).

+*Please note due to the process flow being mapped over 4 flows, a PDF has been embedded as opposed to apply all 4 process flows.